rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 {{< figure src="migration-github-diff.png" title="" alt="GitHub diff summary showing 180 changed files with 6570 additions and 1807 deletions." caption="This is fine." >}}

-I really should have been working on more important things lately, rather than losing myself in various side-projects [^sideproj].
+I really should have been working on more important things lately, rather than losing myself in  side-projects [^sideproj].
 I tend to get these ideas stuck in my head that end up consuming me, forcing me down one rabbit hole after the other and I can only focus on something more important again after it's *done*, in one way or another.

 A few days ago, I somehow got my blog on my mind again, maybe because I realized there were many bits around the theme I didn't like, stuff I never really got working right, and an overall desire to just revamp the hole thing fueled by recent input I'll explain soon.